OpenID Connect 1.0

 offline_access

 This scope is a special scope designed to allow applications to obtain a Refresh Token which allows extended access to an application on behalf of a user.
-A Refresh Token is a special Access Token that allows refreshing previously issued token credentials, effectively it allows the relying party to obtain new tokens periodically.
+A Refresh Token is a special Access Token that allows refreshing previously issued token credentials, effectively it allows the Relying Party to obtain new tokens periodically.

 As per OpenID Connect 1.0 Section 11 Offline Access can only be granted during the Authorization Code Flow or a Hybrid Flow.
-The Refresh Token will only ever be returned at the [Token Endpoint] when the client is exchanging their OAuth 2.0 Authorization Code.
+The Refresh Token will only ever be returned at the Token Endpoint when the client is exchanging their OAuth 2.0 Authorization Code.

 Generally unless an application supports this and actively requests this scope they should not be granted this scope via the client configuration.